canonical/microovn/docs/readme.rst

 **Note:** This page is for documentation contributors.
 It assumes that this repository has been enabled for doc builds as described in file ``setup.rst``.

-There are make targets defined in the ``Makefile`` file that set up your local environment and allow you to view the documentation.
+There are make targets defined in the documentation ``Makefile`` file that set up your local environment and allow you to view the documentation.
 You may also need to occasionally change the build configuration as new content is added.

 Set up your local environment
 -----------------------------